petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/contacts.md

 1. Open the Contact Information section and scroll down to SOCIAL NETWORK.

-1. You can enter the Facebook or Twitter ID for the account.
+1. You can enter a Facebook or Twitter ID for the account.

 1. Click *Save*.